AT YOUR HOME:

 • Public spaces can include an office lobby, a supermarket, a retail store, or a dining area of a restaurant.

-• ICE cannot legally enter the private space of a workplace unless they have the permission of your employer or a
+• Agents cannot legally enter the private space of a workplace unless they have the permission of your employer or a judicial warrant.
+Private spaces include employee-only areas.

 • If approached, do not panic.
 Stay calm and avoid running or making sudden movements.